Elevate Your Home With Unique Ceiling Textures

 These are super easy to install, highly durable, and only require simple repairs when damaged.

-So drywall is a flat component composed of calcium sulfate dihydrate, typically extruded between thick sheets of facer and backer paper, used to construct interior walls and ceilings.
+So, drywall is a flat component composed of calcium sulfate dihydrate, typically between thick sheets of backer paper, and facer, used to construct interior ceilings.

 The Ceiling Textures And Your Drywall Options

-This article will guide you to choose the perfect texture and drywall option for your ceilings to look elegant more than ever!!
+This article will guide you in choosing the perfect texture and drywall option for your ceilings to look more elegant than ever!!

 1. Sheetrock Texture: Old Is Gold